hexydec/htmldoc/readme.md

 If you find an issue with HTMLdoc, please create an issue in the tracker.

-If you wish to fix an issues yourself, please fork the code, fix the issue, then create a pull request, and I will evaluate your submission.
+If you wish to fix an issue yourself, please fork the code, fix the issue, then create a pull request, and I will evaluate your submission.

 ## Licence